rayshobby/opensprinkler/OpenSprinkler Controller/software/libraries/README.txt

 ====== Updates ======
+The list here documents updates to the OpenSprinkler library.
+Updates to specific programs are documented in each program folder.

+* June 19, 2012
+ - Added manual_mode_on and manual_mode_off functions.

 * June 17, 2012
  - Updated OpenSprinkler library.
 Version number is now 1.6.
 Major changes are added data structures, modified options (including a sequential option, rainsensor, and rtc option), added location string to prepare for the weather feature.
  - Modified EtherCard::emit_p to print unsigned long values.